hisham-elzayadi/Spectral-LMP/README.md

 The exactly clustered system and the Spectral-LMP-preconditioned system have the same clustered spectrum in exact arithmetic.
-Their different numerical behavior therefore illustrates finite-precision effects in the practical application of the preconditioner.
+Their different numerical behavior therefore illustrates rounding-error effects in the practical application of the preconditioner.

 Run with